-This section describes the existing environment values of the land area that may be affected by the proposal.
+This section describes the existing environment values of the land area that may be affected by the proposal which includes the mine site and any infrastructure (pipelines, transmission lines, roads, etc) associated with the project.
 It should also define and describe the objectives and practical measures for protecting or enhancing land-based environmental values, describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.